silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `subject_for_mfa_disabled` - Email subject text for mfa disabled emails.
 Default: `2-Step Verification was disabled on your {idpDisplayName} account`
  - `subject_for_mfa_enabled` - Email subject text for mfa enabled emails.
 Default: `2-Step Verification was enabled on your {idpDisplayName} account`
  - `subject_for_mfa_manager` - Email subject text for mfa manager emails.
 Default: `{displayName} has sent you a login code for their {idpDisplayName} account`
+ - `subject_for_mfa_manager_help` - Email subject text for mfa manager help emails.
+Default: `An access code for your {idpDisplayName} account has been sent to your manager`
  - `subject_for_mfa_option_added` - Email subject text for mfa option added emails.
 Default: `A 2-Step Verification option was added to your {idpDisplayName} account`
  - `subject_for_mfa_option_removed` - Email subject text for mfa option removed emails.
 Default: `A 2-Step Verification option was removed from your {idpDisplayName} account`
  - `subject_for_mfa_rate_limit` - Email subject text for MFA rate limit emails.
 Default: `Too many 2-step verification attempts on your {idpDisplayName} account`